 On Campus Recruiting Program

-300+ companies and organizations recruit on the Claremont Colleges each year as part of our 7-College recruiting consortium.
+Each year, hundreds of companies and organizations recruit on the Claremont Colleges each year as part of our Claremont Colleges recruiting consortium.
 In addition to interviewing on campus, employers conduct information sessions and participate in industry nights and other career fairs.
-Employers often request specific "resume books" or "resume collects" to gain exposure to students interested in a particular field or position.
+Employers often request specific "resume books" to gain exposure to students interested in a particular field or position.
 Many of our employers come out to campus a number of times over the course of the year to participate in classes, dinners, panel discussions, and other networking events to get to know to our well qualified students.

 In an effort to help students learn about post-graduate opportunities, Career Services offers a variety of special events and programs designed to expose students to a wide range of topics, professions, industries and careers.
-Students should plan on attending panel discussions in our "Careers In..." series, which brings alums from a variety of backgrounds to campus to discuss their professions, career paths, plans for the future, and provides them a chance to share their "real-world" advice and recommendations with students.
-Students should also plan on participating in our "Field Trip" series, in which small groups of students visit local corporations, organizations and graduate schools to see firsthand what it looks like to work or attend school there.
+Students should plan on attending panel discussions with alumni from a variety of backgrounds to campus to discuss their professions, career paths, plans for the future, and provides them a chance to share their "real-world" advice and recommendations with students.
+Students should also plan on participating in our networking treks, in which small groups of students visit corporations, organizations and graduate schools to see firsthand what it looks like to work or attend school there.
+All treks take place during academic breaks, and although destinations change annually, cities such as Chicago, New York, San Francisco, Seattle, and Washington, D.C. are common.

-Students are strongly encouraged to participate in internships during their undergraduate years, and one of the flagship programs offered by CMC is our Sponsored Internship Program.
-Career Services coordinates this program which provides funding for summer internships in the U.S. and abroad.
+Students are strongly encouraged to participate in internships during their undergraduate years, and one of the flagship programs offered by CMC is known as Sponsored Experiences.
+Career Services coordinates this program, which focuses on first and second year students, which provides funding for summer internships in the U.S. and abroad.
 CMC-sponsored internships are an ideal way to gain hands-on work and life experience.

 Career Services offers a wide array of career development, graduate school preparation, and job search process workshops throughout each semester.
 Our workshops, as well as those from each of the consortium colleges, are listed in the 7-College Event Calendar and are available to students from each of the Claremont Colleges.